Codecademy/docs/content/java/concepts/loops/loops.md

 ---
-Title: 'Loops'
+Title: "Loops"
-Description: 'The while loop loops through a block of code as long as a specified condition is true: pseudo while (condition) { // Code block to be executed }  In this example, the code in the loop will run again and again, as long as variable i is still less than 10:'
+Description: "The while loop loops through a block of code as long as a specified condition is true: pseudo while (condition) { // Code block to be executed }  In this example, the code in the loop will run again and again, as long as variable i is still less than 10:"
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Loops'
+  - "Loops"
-  - 'While'
+  - "While"
-  - 'For'
+  - "For"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 ## While Loop